 When we got out of the bus, I realized immediately that it’s much colder in Chiang Mai, particularly in the morning compared to Bangkok.
 It is quite a few miles north, after all.
 I began searching for my luggage, but I couldn’t find it.
 I then remembered that one of the guys put it on the other bus before departing.
 You see, there were two buses that left for Chiang Mai, and they put my luggage on the other bus.

-I tried to explain this to the bus driver, but he doesn’t understand me.
+I tried to explain this to the bus driver, but he didn’t understand me.

-“My luggage is on the other bus”, i said
+“My luggage is on the other bus”, I said more sternly.

 He just looked at me, shook his head — and moved on.
 He literally wouldn’t give me the time of day.
 I then asked the other passengers if they know where the other bus was.
 “What other bus?”, they said puzzled.
 “Oh, right.
 You should ask the bus driver, he speaks English”.